-DG ECFIN undertakes many varied activities, some internal, such as economic forecasting, others external, such as financial assistance to candidate countries.
+DG ECFIN undertakes many varied activities, some internal, such as economic forecasting, others external, such as financial assistance to member state and candidate countries.
 Evaluations help ensure that these activities are the right ones, that they achieve the intended results, and that they represent value for money.

-In line with Commission evaluation standards, the Directorate-General for Economic and Financial Affairs set up its evaluation function in 2003 with the aim of ensuring that evaluations commissioned or conducted by the DG provide both high-quality and timely information to the DG’s operational units.
-The results of these evaluations are used to improve the performance of future activities and to inform policy- and decision-making.
+In 2003 ECFIN established an evaluation function with the aim of ensuring that evaluations commissioned or conducted by the DG provide both high quality and timely information to support the DG's operations.
+The results of these evaluations are used to improve the performance of future activities and to inform policy and decision making.

 Directorate-General for Economic and Financial Affairs